 - a brief outline of the event

-- note of any points that the Chairman should include in the opening address or thanking response
+- details of any points that the Chairman should include in the opening address or thanking response

 - time of arrival and departure

-- name of person who will meet the Chairman
+- the name of the person who will meet the Chairman

 - car parking arrangements.